-The DPH utilized the PRS and project readiness criteria to determine if a project can reasonably be expected to proceed during SFY 2020.
-The Fundable PPL identifies projects, or portions of projects, that can reasonably be expected to proceed during SFY 2020 based on project readiness information provided by the DWSRF applicants and the criteria in Section IV.I. of this IUP.
+The DPH utilized the PRS and project readiness criteria to determine if a project can reasonably be expected to proceed during SFY 2021.
+The Fundable PPL identifies projects, or portions of projects, that can reasonably be expected to proceed during this SFY based on project readiness information provided by the DWSRF applicants and the criteria in Section IV.I. of this IUP.

 Funding for new projects is limited to eligible PWSs that submitted DWSRF Eligibility Applications which are included in the annual IUP and any amendments to the IUP made thereafter.
-This annual IUP includes those Eligibility Applications which were received prior to the initial drafting of the IUP, which was announced in the DPH's SFY 2020 Call for Projects.
-The DPH received 47 applications totaling approximately \$123.9 million, of which all are eligible.
+This annual IUP includes those Eligibility Applications which were received prior to the initial drafting of the IUP, which was announced in the DPH's SFY 2021 Call for Projects.
+The DPH received 44 applications totaling approximately \$108.6 million, 41 of which all are eligible.
+Three projects are for water supply reservoir dams which will require a deviation from EPA in order to be eligible for funding.
 All project eligibility applications were reviewed and evaluated to ensure that the proposed projects meet the eligibility criteria and that the applicant is prioritizing projects based on their identified needs and addressing any applicable regulatory compliance concerns.
 All projects were awarded appropriate points based on the PRS.
 As in the past, the DPH put a significant emphasis on project readiness in development of the Fundable PPL.

-The Comprehensive Project List includes all eligible projects submitted in response to the SFY 2020 Call for Projects, or those phases of projects from the Carryover List which have been determined to not be sufficiently ready to proceed.
-This Comprehensive Project List includes 71 projects for a total of approximately \$165.3 million.
+The Comprehensive Project List includes all eligible projects, including those for the dams, submitted in response to the Call for Projects, or those phases of projects from the Carryover List which have been determined to not be sufficiently ready to proceed.
+This Comprehensive Project List includes 89 projects for a total of approximately \$242.6 million.